 Baking is the exception.
 I will always be upfront with measurements for baking because not doing so is just evil.

-I hope you stick around, make some food with me and that I can make you smile.
+I hope you stick around, get on your mat and make some food with me and that I can make you smile.
 Let’s eat!